Feng Shui Consultant in Valletta, Malta. Feng Shui of Valletta and Malta

 Energy of Malta

-Malta has a good energy with its Mediterranean climate, the year-round sun which is mild during winter and hot in the summer (much hotter in the inland areas).
+Malta has good energy with its Mediterranean climate and the year-round sun, which is mild during winter and hot in the summer (much hotter in the inland areas).
 Rain happens mainly in autumn and winter, with summer starting generally dry.

 Food and drink